HomeDing/homeding.github.io/website.md

 The structure of the provided web site with details on the individual pages can be found in [websitemap](websitemap.md)

-## Web site structure -> another file

-* A home page providing a static welcome screen and some further navigation links.
-* A dashboard that presents all active elements and their actual data.
-* A minimal web-based IDE page that allows changing the text based files of the web server including the configuration files.
-* A generic diagram that displays all existing elements and the configured actions in between.

 ## Technology selection

 Some reasonable decisions have to be made today (2019) so that all current browsers can be used to run the embedded web site.